Chapter 13 Some special designs

 13.2 Equivalence and non-inferiority trials

 Up to now, we discussed superiority studies.
 The aim of equivalence trials is not to detect a difference, but to establish equivalence of the two treatments.
 An equivalence trial needs pre-specification of an interval of equivalence \(I=(-\delta, \delta)\) for the treatment difference.
-The equivalence margin \(\delta\) takes over the role of the minimal clinically relevant difference \(\Delta\) in standard superiority trials.
 If \(\delta\) is only specified in one direction, then we have a non-inferiority trial with non-inferiority interval \(I=(-\infty, \delta)\) or \(I=(-\delta, \infty)\), depending on the context.
 Non-inferiority trials are based on one-sided hypothesis tests to check whether one group is almost as good (not much worse) than the other group.

-The following examples illustrate why non-inferiority and equivalence studies can be more suitable than superiority studies in some situations.
+The following scenarios highlight why non-inferiority and equivalence studies may be more appropriate than superiority studies in certain cases.

-Table 13.2 compares superiority to equivalence studies in terms of the underlying test hypotheses for the treatment effect \(\Delta\).
+Table 13.2 (second column) compares superiority to equivalence studies in terms of the underlying test hypotheses for the treatment effect \(\Delta\).
 The point null hypothesis in a superiority trial is “too narrow” to be proven.
 If a superiority trial shows a large \(P\)-value, then the only implication is that there is no evidence against \(H_0\).
-In contrast, equivalence studies specify an interval of equivalence (through an “equivalence margin”) as a composite alternative hypothesis with its complement as the null hypothesis.
+In contrast, equivalence studies specify an interval of equivalence (through an equivalence margin \(\delta\)) as a composite alternative hypothesis with its complement as the null hypothesis.
 This construction makes it possible to quantify the evidence for equivalence.
-Figure 13.3 illustrates the different design types.
+Figure 13.1 illustrates the hypotheses of the different design types.

 Table 13.2: Comparison of superiority, equivalence, and non-inferiority study designs.